awni/awni.github.io/_posts/2021-9-6-intro-fisher-information.md

 variable $x$ to the value of the parameter $\theta$.
 If small changes in
 $\theta$ result in large changes in the likely values of $x$, then the samples we observe tell us a lot about $\theta$.
 In this case the Fisher information should be high.
-This idea agrees with our interpretation of the Gaussians in [figure 1](#fig:gaussians).
+This idea agrees with our interpretation of the Gaussian distributions in [figure 1](#fig:gaussians).
 A low variance means we will see large changes in the observed $x$ with small changes in the mean.
 In this case the Fisher information of $x$ about the mean $\mu$ is large.

 <div class="figure" id="fig:log_prob">
 <img src="{{ site.base_url }}/images/intro_fisher_information/log_prob.svg" style="width:500px"/>